 Challenges in Private Equity and Private Capital (ManCon Panel)

 Moderated by Steven Neil Kaplan, Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance

-Douglas Londal, ’91, Partner and Head, Private Equity, MSD Capital, L.P.
+Douglas Londal, ’91, Partner and Head of Private Capital Group, MSD Capital, L.P.

 Steven Gruber, ’81, Managing Partner, Oak Hill Capital Partners Inc.